Uber, Lyft to offer drivers shares in stock market listing: WSJ

 Under Lyft Inc's plans, drivers who have completed at least 10,000 rides on the platform will get US$1,000 and those who have logged 20,000 rides as much as US$10,000, the paper said.

-They would then be able to use the money to buy shares in its initial public offering at the initial offer price widely expected to happen this year, it quoted people familiar with the matter as saying.
+They would then be able to use the money to buy shares at the initial offer price in the company's IPO widely expected to happen this year, the Journal quoted people familiar with the matter as saying.

-The terms mean only a minority of Lyft drivers would qualify, the report https://on.wsj.com/2NAjKbR said.
+The terms mean only a minority of Lyft drivers will qualify, the report https://on.wsj.com/2NAjKbR said.

-Uber declined to comment and Lyft did not immediately respond to emails requesting comment.

 A number of media outlets have reported over the past two years that Uber was looking at giving shares to drivers but has faced resistance from regulators because they are classed as contractors rather than employees.